OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 #### Notes
 - What if deployment has to been done by devs?
 I.e. small org?
+- Are we assuming that they deployment is to production?

 ## Maturity 2
 ### Activity